-TERRY L. BAKER, a second-term County Commissioner, was first elected in 2006, and serves as President of the Board of County Commissioners.
+TERRY L. BAKER, a third-term County Commissioner, was first elected in 2006, and serves as President of the Board of County Commissioners.
 He is a 1973 graduate of Williamsport High School, a 1975 graduate of Hagerstown Community College and a 1978 graduate of Auburn University, with a Bachelor's degree in Education.
 Mr. Baker is employed as the Washington County Students Trades Coordinator at the Washington County Technical High School.
 Prior to being elected a County Commissioner he served from 2002 to 2004 as a member of the Council for the municipality of Clear Spring and as Assistant Mayor for such municipality from 2004 to 2006.

-JOHN F. BARR, a second-term County Commissioner, was first elected in 2006 and serves as Vice-President of the Board of County Commissioners.
+JOHN F. BARR, a third-term County Commissioner, was first elected in 2006.
 He was raised in Boonsboro, Maryland and is a Master Electrician in five states.
 In high school, Mr. Barr worked for his father as a field electrician at M/L Electric, Inc., which began in 1927.
 In 1979 he formed the management team overseeing the service department.
 In 1984 Mr. Barr bought the company from his father and changed the name to Ellsworth Electric, Inc. He has built the company from 75 to 150 employees.
 Mr. Barr is active in various service organizations and community projects.
+He currently serves as First Vice President of the Maryland Association of Counties.